Undertrial Pune activist Kanchan Nanaware, who was booked under UAPA, dies in custody

 Shah said that Nanaware had moved both the sessions court and the Bombay High Court for bail multiple times over the past two years.
 “Each time, it [the plea] was rejected,” Shah said.

 In October, an application was moved before the Bombay High Court on medical grounds, citing Nanaware’s deteriorating health condition.
 During the hearing, the court was told that a heart transplant was the only option available to ensure the activist survived.
-The court then formed a committee to opine over her health condition and the need for urgent medical care.
+The court then formed a committee to gauge her health condition and the need for urgent medical care.

 But the matter took months to be heard and Nanware succumbed to her ailments.
 Of the nine cases that Nanaware was booked in, she was already acquitted in six.
 Three cases – one each in Gadchiroli, Pune and Gondiya – were still pending, according to The Wire.

-Rohan Nahar, also an advocate of Nanaware, noted that even in the cases that led to her arrest in 2014, Nanaware was never convicted.
+Rohan Nahar, also Nanaware’s advocate, noted that even in the cases that led to her arrest in 2014, Nanaware was never convicted.
 “But it is unfortunate that her health condition did not push the courts to give a favourable order and grant her bail,” he added.
 “She was accused of Maoist activities and the tragedy is we would never know whether she was really involved.
 She was punished through her incarceration.”